Austin Maxi: End of production

 On 8 July 1981, the Austin Maxi's 12-year production run came to an end.
 Its replacement, the Austin Maestro, which also replaced the smaller Allegro, was introduced in March 1983.
 Shortly after the Maxi's demise, BL met the demand for a larger family hatchback by revamping the Princess and renaming it the Austin Ambassador, although this was a short-lived model which only lasted until 1984, when the Austin Montego was launched.
-This completed BL's rationalisation, as it now had just one model competing in this market sector, five years after offering four similar-sized cars.
+This completed BL's rationalisation, as it now had just one model competing in this market sector, whereas the Maxi had been one of three designs competing in a sector of the market which had been led by the Ford Cortina.

-The Maxi production lines at Cowley were changed to the production of the Triumph Acclaim, which was launched in September 1981.
+The Maxi production lines at Cowley were taken over by production of the Triumph Acclaim, which was launched in October 1981.

 Despite its practical design and remarkable space efficiency (it is shorter, narrower and lower than the sixth generation Ford Fiesta), the Maxi never came close to reaching its projected sales targets.
 BL management decisions involving the Maxi had significant knock-on effects to the rest of the car line-up.
 BL marketing decreed that the Maxi should be the only car in the range to feature a hatchback.
-This stance prevented the Morris Marina, Austin Allegro and Princess models gaining hatchbacks despite those designs all being capable of receiving them.
+This stance prevented the Austin Allegro and Princess models gaining hatchbacks despite those designs being capable of receiving them.
 The policy was discontinued with the arrival of the Rover SD1 in 1976, and the fast-growing popularity of hatchbacks during the 1970s and 1980s saw British Leyland launch a raft of new hatchback models.
 The Austin Metro, launched in 1980, was only available as a hatchback, as was the 1983 Austin Maestro.